elixir-lang/elixir/docs/2_diving_in.md

 ## 2.5 Key-values

 One of the first control flow constructs we usually learn is the conditional `if`.
-In Elixir, we can write `if` in those two equivalent ways:
+In Elixir, we can write `if` in these two equivalent ways:

     iex> if true, do: 1 + 2
     3